andy3092/asc-reader/README.md

 Mainly used to read in the asc header data to.

 The script was written to access the header and to calculate the upper right corner centre of a grid.
-Then this is used with nupmy to load the data into netCDF files.
+Some information form the header is particularily useful when setting up NetCdf files. e.g. number of rows and coloumns ect.

-There is a simple function to read the header.
+There is a simple function to read the header and spits out a named tuple.

 ```
 import asc_reader